schuppnura/python-anonymization/README.md

 Both share the same anonymisation and FAISS back-end logic.

+## How It Works

+The Anonymiser acts as a trusted layer between your personal data and the public LLM.
+Here is how it works:

+1. You use an LLM client (e.g. Claude or an LLM wrapper) and enter a prompt that needs a private document

+2. The LLM client calls the anonymiser via the standard MCP interface and requests the relevant document chunks

+3. The anonymiser manages the prompt locally with its own LLM (e.g. Mistral) and queries a vector store it has pre-built and locally curated

+4. The anonymiser reconstructs the curated, relevant document chunks and feeds these back to the LLM client as context

+5. The LLM client builds the final prompt with this context and submits it to the public LLM service, without leaking any private data

+6. The LLM responds with context-aware output

 ## Features

 - Privacy-First RAG — Only anonymised text is embedded or indexed.